Peter-Roger/relathon/README.rst

 Structure of a Relathon Program
 ===============================

-Relathon is a portmanteau of Relation Python because that is percisely what it is.
-If you are familiar with Python you will be comfortable writing relation programs in Relathon.
+The name Relathon is a portmanteau of the words Relation and Python.
+If you are familiar with Python you will quickly learn how to write relation programs in Relathon.
+All keywords are inherited from Python.
+Indentation is used to indicate logical blocks.
+Relathon's syntax and grammar is practically a subset of Python's, but there are a few differences that will be highlighted later on.
+You can view the full grammar specification in Backus normal form in `grammar`_.txt located in the project root directory.

-It was important that using Relathon required little overhead.
-It needed to feasibly permit line by line execution in an interactive console and writing small simple scripts needed to be seamless.
-Python's grammar emphasizes simplicity and readability by reducing boilerplate and organizing logical blocks with indentation.
-I decided to base Relathon's grammar off of Python for its demonstrated ease of use as a scripting language and with the idea that an already broad familiarity of the syntax would minimize the learning curve and encourage adoption.
-All keywords are inherited from python.
-Indentation is used to indicate a logical block.
-Relathon's syntax and grammar is practically a subset of Python's, but there are a few differences that will be highlighted.
-You can view the full grammar specification in Backus normal form in the file grammar.txt.
+The similarity with python boils down to a few considerations I had while designing Relathon.
+It was important to me that writing small simple scripts would be a quick and seamless experience, and that the syntax would feasibly permit line by line execution in an interactive console.
+This ruled out any kind of unweildy syntax rife with boilerplate.
+Python's minimalistic syntax and use of indentation emphasizes simplicity and readability.
+I decided to base Relathon's grammar off of Python for its demonstrated ease of use as a scripting language and with the idea that an already broad familiarity of the syntax would reduce the learning curve and encourage adoption.

 Keywords
 ---------